sourcey/recliner/README.md

 Recliner is a super lightweight (1KB) jQuery plugin for lazy loading images, iframes and other dynamic (AJAX) content.
 Being lazy never felt so good, just hook it up, and start sippin' those margaritas!

-The script was born out of necessity when one of our clients was experiencing massive scroll lag on the mobile version of one of their media heavy news sites.
-It turned out that `lazy-load-xt` was the culprit, so we tested the other lazy load scripts out there but **none** of them met our simple criteria:
+The script was born out of necessity when one of our clients came to us with massive scroll lag on one of their media heavy mobile news sites.
+It turned out that `lazy-load-xt` was the culprit, so naturally we tested the other lazy load scripts out there but **none** of them met our simple criteria:

 * Lightweight
 * Sets stateful CSS classes on elements
 * Ability to override event callbacks for custom behaviour
 * Can load *any* dynamic content (images, iframes, AJAX)
 * Mobile friendly
+* Printer friendly

 Recliner is currently used on some very high traffic sites, so it's well tested and production ready.

+## Demo

 For more information and a live demo see the project page: [http://sourcey.com/recliner](http://sourcey.com/recliner)

 ## Installation